Size chart for rossignol skate ski boots. Rossignol ski boots

 Ski cores

-• Nomex is the lightest, honeycomb design.
+• Nomex is the lightest, honeycomb construction.

 • Honeycomb is a combination of honeycomb and synthetic materials.

-• LDS core is a lightweight wooden core.
+• LDS core – lightweight wooden core.

 Sliding Surface Technologies